GOCDB/gocdb-failover-scripts/README.md

 You will need to manually revert the steps executed by the failover so the dns points back to the production instance and restore/restart the failover process.
 This includes:
-* <strike>restore the symlinks to the goc.dl.ac.uk server cert and key (see details below)</strike> (no longer needed as cert contains dual SAN)
+* <strike>restore the symlinks to the gocdb.hartree.stfc.ac.uk server cert and key (see details below)</strike> (no longer needed as cert contains dual SAN)
 * restore the hourly cron to fetch the dmp of the DB
 * run nsupdate procedure to repoint 'goc.egi.eu' back to